top of page

 Next Steps:

-• If you are not available during that time, you can go to the Job Center on Tuesday’s either at 9:30 AM or 1:30 AM to room D2 at the Job Center.
+• If you are not available during that time, you can go to the Job Center during business hours

 • Bring required documentation to information sessions- Check online